St. Louis Globe-Democrat: 1865–1876: post-American Civil War period

+1877–1900: growth

 McKee's conviction did not dim the Globe-Democrat's future.
 Daily circulation by February, 1878, reached 26,792.
 Newspapers from Minnesota and Kentucky to Kansas praised it.
 It was called the best, largest, and most reliable paper in the West, and was probably unsurpassed by any paper in the country for general news.
-By 1879 the paper could boast of more advertising on December 21 than did the ”New York Herald of that same date and 20 to 30 per cent more than any other daily newspaper in the United States of the same date,” it declared.
+By 1879 the paper could boast of more advertising on December 21 than did the "New York Herald of that same date and 20 to 30 per cent more than any other daily newspaper in the United States of the same date", it declared.